WhatTheDickens/lit-dig-age/text-fluid/05_tei.md

 For the digital humanist, the most flexible, comprehensive, thorough, and useful way to make statements about a text is to make these statements right inside the text using a language specially designed for the purpose.

 Terms for describing the parts of texts and the types of words used in them have been around for a long time.
 Books typically have *titles*, and these often appear on a *title page*.
 Longer books are frequently divided into *chapters*; chapters generally begin with *chapter titles* and may contain *chapter headings* and *subheadings*.
+Poems typically consist of *lines* which are frequently divided into *stanzas*.
+Dramas are divided into *acts* in which dialog is spoken by *speakers*.
+And so on.